 Staggering Death Rates of Senior Pedestrians in Toronto – Why?

-In Canada, the death toll of pedestrians is rising frighteningly fast each year.
+In Canada, the death rates of senior pedestrians is rising frighteningly fast each year.
 In Toronto alone, the numbers are staggering.
 Data released by the Toronto Police shows that in 2016, the city saw its highest pedestrian death toll in eleven years; 44 fatalities.
 67% of these victims were over 65 years old.
 Did the numbers peak there?
 Not at all.
 2017 and 2018 each had 41 deaths, and 42 pedestrians lost their lives to vehicle collisions in 2019.
 25 of these victims were seniors.

 I had no clue of the severity of this issue when I began researching for this article, but what I’ve found has left me completely shocked.
 There seems to be a complete disregard for protecting the city’s most vulnerable from the city’s most commonly available weapon: dangerous drivers.
 Between 2005 and 2016 alone, an estimated 870 seniors were killed or critically injured after being hit by vehicles in Toronto.
 It’s completely unacceptable.
 Frankly, it’s terrifying – I can’t imagine how it feels to be a senior that gets around on foot in a city where those statistics are the truth.